 Who attends this course:

-This is a self-paced class that covers the basics of veterans' benefits.
+This is a self-paced course that covers the basics of veterans' benefits.
 The participant has two weeks to complete the work assigned and may do the work either at their office and/or at home.
-The course is available/accessible 24 hours a day for each 12 day span.
+The course is available/accessible 24 hours a day for each two-week span.

 The course has four modules.
-Each module includes reading assignments, quizzes and research.
-There is a discussion forum that requires individual postings open to all students and an on-line instructor.
-The discussion board is designed to be interactive and focused on making contacts at the local level.
+Each module includes a presentation, a practice quiz, and research-based discussion forums.
+Discussion forums require individual postings open to all students and an online instructor.
+Discussion forums are interactive and focus on making contacts at the local level.

 The purpose of this online program is to provide USERRA investigators with information to help them successfully conduct USERRA Investigations.
 Topic areas are Regulations, Principles and Tools and Information Security.